janghw33/Berlin42/README.md

 This repo is from school 42 based on Linux and C, includes problems and solutions that help in understanding the C language.
 Each top-level folder contains a single PDF with several assignments.

-- **PISCINE** :
-  Contains projects related to the Linux environment, file system management.
-- **CURSUS** :
-  there are projects including 3~10 exercises that range from basic to implementing important C library functions and complex algorithm implementations.

-# My progress
 |Circle | Project | Language | Description | Score |
 |:-----:|:-------:|:--------:|:-----------:|:-----:|
 |00| [PISCINE]| C | Entry for Acception | 0% |